 FOOD SECURITY CAMPAIGN

-This is a synopsis of a notable food security campaign produced for Project Worthmore.
+This is a synopsis of a food security campaign produced for Project Worthmore.
 The campaign was a turning point for the organization causing it to stand out from the larger established organizations and put it on the map by communicating a powerful narrative that tied into its brand.

 Watch YU MEH’s Story